souradeepdutta/Tournament-Management-System/README.md

 # Tournament-Management-System
 Aadrito Datta & Souradeep Dutta

+###Requirements
+- Python
+- Streamlit
+Note: To install streamlit run <code>pip install streamlit</code>

+To run the project:
+1. Clone the repository
+2. Open terminal in the Directory and run <code>streamlit run ./Homepage.py</code>

 ## Problem Statement
 ***A new chess tournament management system that is designed to address these challenges***